November 25, 2020

 After a full day of sitting at your desk do you feel the need to crash on the couch because your back is killing you?
 Sitting for too long can cause pressure on the spine, resulting in back and neck pain and even muscle spasms.
 Long periods of sitting also decreases blood supply to your muscles which results in muscle fatigue and weakness.
 Muscles that are fatigued are more prone to strains and injury.
 These weakened muscles also have a difficult time protecting your joints from more serious injury.

-It turns out even people that get healthy amounts of moderate and vigorous exercise on a regular basis are not immune to the negative impacts of prolonged sitting.
+Unfortunately even people that get healthy amounts of moderate and vigorous exercise on a regular basis are not immune to the negative impacts of prolonged sitting.

 Don’t give up your morning run or evening weight training session; vigorous exercise is a crucial part of staying healthy.
 But do make a conscious decision to frequently move your body throughout the day.
 Experts at Harvard Medical School recommend two minutes of movement every 30 minutes.
 This can include stretching, marching on the spot, running up a flight of stairs or doing a few push-ups against the wall.